Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 <br/>

-* what holds the value? time, energy, commodities, work, costs, utility, capital, politics

-A particularization o Utility Token

 ### 1.2.
-The Regresion Principle

-The Regression Theorem, first proposed by Ludwig von Mises in his 1912 book The Theory of Money and Credit, states that the value of money can be traced back ("regressed") to its value as a commodity.
+Requirements

+Despite a value capture mechanism can be applied to any other assets than commodities, some requirements made commodities specially suitable.

+ irst thy ar ungible.

+atr that they are highly divisible.

-### 1.3.
-CryptoCommodity Ecosystem
+### 1.4.
+Ecosystem

 <div style={{textAlign: 'center'}}>
 	<img src="/img/unit_of_account_ecosystem.svg" width="100%"></img>
 </div>

-### 1.4.
+### 1.5.
 Examples

 CYGAS